Locust Vs Cicada: Similarities And Differences

 Read more

 People often confuse locusts and cicadas due to historical context and linguistic traditions.
-Early European settlers in America were familiar with locusts from biblical plagues but not with cicadas.
+This initial misidentification has had a lasting influence on terminology.

 Read more